 The interest in having some kind of outdoor space is not limited to affluent single-family home owners and developers of large multifamily dwellings.
 Small apartment buildings and even modest homes that each represent a good investment opportunity will appeal to a wider audience with the addition of square footage to extend indoor use as well as bring forth the healthy benefits of fresh air, sun, and greenery.

-You’ll increase the odds of your investment attracting attention when it’s more neutral—clean, uncluttered, light, gender-neutral and fresh smelling.
-Maria Kondo, author of The Life-Changing Magic of Tidying Up, has made her mantra of getting organized and neat an inspiration to those eager to declutter and live life more fully.
-But the tenets she […]
+Real Estate Sales Tips You’ll increase the odds of your investment attracting attention when it’s more neutral—clean, uncluttered, light, gender-neutral and fresh smelling.
+Maria Kondo, author of The Life-Changing Magic of Tidying Up, has made her mantra of getting organized and neat an inspiration to those eager to declutter and live life more fully. […]

 Years ago, showers became a much more sought-after amenity than tubs, as some home owners questioned how clean they could get by bathing as well as how much time they wanted to spend soaking.